 The answer is yes.
 Absolutely.
 Positively.

-According to the Content Marketing Institute, 56 percent of B2C companies are increasing their spend in content creation.
+According to the Content Marketing Institute, 56% of B2C companies are increasing their spending on content creation.
 But this is just money down the drain if you aren’t creating the right content.
 If your company is going to create more content this year, then AnswerThePublic should be on your to-do list.

 If you are responsible for content marketing for your company, then you could most likely grow your audience – possibly pretty significantly – by using the insights found in AnswerThePublic.

-At the very least, content marketers should be using the free version.
+At the very least, content marketers should use the free version.
 And depending on your volume of content and needs, it’s likely you should consider upgrading to the Pro Plan.

 We were about to repeat some of the reasons that we wrote about in the benefits of ATP sections, but then we realized that no one wants to read the same thing twice.
 So if you skimmed through that section, go back and reread it.

-But honestly, while ATP has great features and uses, the most important reason to use it is that you will create better content.
+But honestly, while AnswerThePublic has great features and uses, the most important reason to use it is that you will create better content.
 Probably a lot better.